joel-nambala/house-booking/README.md

-# house-booking
+# House booking

-Fictional web application for booking houses and apartments in Kenya
+Fictional web application for booking houses and apartments in Kenya.
+I made application using vanilla JavaScript.